Trip to Russia. Day 9. Saint Petersburg. Along Nevsky Prospect to Vasilyevsky Island

 Interestingly, the Fortress was never used for its intended purpose — protection from Swedish invaders.
 Gradually, it turned into a state prison for especially important criminals.
 One of the first criminals confined to these walls was Tsarevitch Alexei, son of Peter the Great.

-We walked around the courtyard and around the perimeter of the fortress overlooking the Neva river.
-We went down into the catacombs.
+We walked around the courtyard and the perimeter of the fortress overlooking the Neva river, then, down into the catacombs.

 Within these walls, Fedor Dostoyevsky was held awaiting his execution, so were the Decembrists, revolutionaries before the revolution, and tsarist generals after.